Wall Street Analyst Downgrade Skillz Inc. [SKLZ]. What else is Wall St. saying

-Skillz Inc. [NYSE: SKLZ] loss -8.51% on the last trading session, reaching $1.29 price per share at the time.
+Skillz Inc. [NYSE: SKLZ] gained 2.21% on the last trading session, reaching $1.39 price per share at the time.
 The company report on May 12, 2022 that Shari Glazer, CEO of Kalos Labs and Founder of US Digital Trust, Joins Skillz Board of Directors.

 3 Tiny Stocks Primed to Explode